NguyenThuan-data/VI_STT_DIAR_PUNC/README.md

 ## 🧭 What This Project Demonstrates

-From a recruiter / hiring manager perspective, this project shows:

 - **End-to-end ML system design**
   - Browser frontend, FastAPI backend, audio processing pipeline, and multi-model orchestration.
 - **Applied speech + NLP**